fastlane/fastlane/README.md

 - Configure it once, store the configuration in git
 - Do something else, while the computer takes the screenshots for you
 - Very easy to integrate with ```deliver```
+- ```Snapshot``` automatically waits for network requests to be finished before taking a screenshot (we don't want loading images in the App Store screenshots)

+## Why?
+This gem automatically switches the language and device type and runs the automation script to take all screenshots.

+**Why use ```snapshot``` instead of....**

+- **UI Automation in Instruments**: Instruments can only run your app on one device in one language.
+You have to manually switch it.
+- **[ui-screen-shooter](https://github.com/jonathanpenn/ui-screen-shooter)**: This ist the best alternative out there right now.
+It's based on AppleScript, you can not update it properly and there are quite some hacks in there. ```Snapshot``` uses a very similar technique - just in a clean and maintainable Ruby gem.
+- **[Subliminal](https://github.com/inkling/Subliminal)**: A good approach to write the interaction code in Objective C. Unfortunately it has a lot of open issues with the latest release of Xcode.

 # Installation